matias-ceau/scripts/docs/scripts/dmenu_run_scripts.py.md

 ### Notes

-- Ensure that `script_identifier.xsh` exists and is executable; otherwise, the script will not function.
+- Make sure that `script_identifier.xsh` is executable and returns properly formatted output so that the subsequent processing step runs without errors.
-- The command output should be formatted correctly for `rofi` to display it properly, which is handled in the command parameters.
+- The script strips the selection of leading/trailing whitespace, so ensure your options are cleanly defined to avoid execution errors.

 > **Critique**:
-> - The script assumes that the output from `rofi` will always contain a valid command.
-Consider adding error handling to manage cases where the user cancels the selection.
+>
-> - There’s a hard-coded dependency on formatting within the `rofi` command.
-Future enhancements could parameterize these formats for a more flexible configuration.
+> The script could benefit from error handling, particularly in areas where subprocess calls might fail.
+For instance, handling cases where `script_identifier.xsh` returns no valid choices or where the user's selection fails to execute should be considered.
+Additionally, providing more context to the user when no options are available or when an error occurs could enhance user experience.